gitGNU/gnu_stribog/README.txt

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+As a special exception, you may use gschem symbols derived from external sources (e.g. geda symbols) that are distributed under the GNU GPL version 2 when they are not originally distributed under the GNU GPLv3-compatible license. these symbols must be distributed with other source files of the project and considered an external library or augmentation of geda-symbols package. they can't be embedded in any stribog file.